rmrk-team/rmrk-spec/standards/rmrk2.0.0/entities/base.md

 Some fields on base parts can be saved off-chain using `metadata` field to save up on on-chain storage.
 The on-chain fields should always be used if present regardless of metadata content.

 - If a base part has `metadata` field but no `src` field, then [mediaUri](./metadata.md#mediauri-string) field from metadata is used instead as a main media file of that part.
-- If a base part has `metadata` field but no `thumb` field, then [thumbnailUri](./metadata.md#thumbnailuri-string) field from metadata is used instead as a thumbnail file of that part.
 - If a base part has `metadata` field but no `z` field, then [z](./metadata.md#z-number) field from the properties of metadata JSON is used instead.
 - If a base part has `metadata` field but no `type` field, then [type](./metadata.md#type-string) field from the metadata JSON is used instead.
 It is strongly recommended keeping `type` on part rather than on metadata to aid with querying.